OneOfTheInfiniteMonkeys/MTDL/README.md

 # MTDL (MagTag Data Logger) - {Pre-Release}
-MagTag Temperature Data Logger permits ambient temperatue monitoring in the environment of the device, using an internal sensor on the MagTags PCB (other data could readily be logged).
+MagTag Temperature Data Logger permits ambient temperature monitoring in the environment of the device, using an internal sensor on the MagTags PCB (other data could readily be logged).
 With minmimal calibration, obviates the need for additional external hardware.
 Typically 1 C resolution, ±1 C accuracy, ~0.35 C / minute for a 5 C step change, range -20 to +60 C. Based on Adafruit example code.
-Additional features include Segment numeric indicators and data graphing on the e-ink display of the <a href="https://www.adafruit.com/product/4800" target="_blank">Adafruit Magtag</a> device.
+Additional features include Segment numeric indicator and data graphing on the e-ink display of the <a href="https://www.adafruit.com/product/4800" target="_blank">Adafruit Magtag</a> device.

 <img src="https://raw.githubusercontent.com/OneOfTheInfiniteMonkeys/MTDL/main/images/20230205-MTDL-Beta.jpg" width="400px" alt="Adafruit Magtag Data Logger PCB.
 Image copyright (c) 05 Feb 2023 OneOfTheInfiniteMonkeys All Rights Reserved">